zio/zio-http/docs/dsl/body.md

 ### Creating a Body from `Chunk of Bytes`

-To create an `Body` that encodes chunk of bytes you can use `Body.fromChunk`:
+To create a `Body` that encodes a chunk of bytes you can use `Body.fromChunk`:

 ```scala mdoc:silent
   val chunkHttpData: Body = Body.fromChunk(Chunk.fromArray("Some Sting".getBytes(Charsets.Http)))